-Provider network changes include terminations, , leave of absences/vacation, enrollment status/restrictions, and changes in PPG affiliation.
+Provider network changes include terminations, leave of absences/vacation, enrollment status/restrictions, and changes in IPA/medical group affiliation.

 All provider changes require a minimum of 90-day advance written notification.
-Providers' affiliated with Blue Shield Promise through the Plan or a PPG must send notification to the Plan or PPG in accordance with their contractual agreement.
+Providers affiliated with Blue Shield Promise through the Plan or an IPA/medical group must send notification to the Plan or IPA/medical group in accordance with their contractual agreement.
 Notification of changes should be directed to the Provider Information & Enrollment Department at BSCProviderInfo@blueshieldca.com.